San Felice da Cantalice a Centocelle: Interior

 The church is decorated with works of the Franciscan Capuchin artist Ugolino da Belluno, which include the Madonna and Child with Saint Felix in the apse and the Appearance of angels and Jesus in a vision of St Francis in the transept.
 In July 1968, the Vicariate of Rome approved the fresco in the apse of the church featuring Saint Felix of Cantalice, its namesake patron saint made by Father Ugolino from Belluno (born Silvio Alessandri, born 15 December 1919).
 At the time, the fresco was heavily criticized for its polychrome colours, the poor natural lighting, and the manner in which it was painted on the wall of 480 square meters.

 The fresco in the apse features the Madonna as Virgin of the Flowers, wearing a robe of lilies while handing down the Child Jesus to Saint Felix, hooded and prostrate.
-Below are images of children victims of violence: the Jewish children of Terezin who were exterminated by the Nazi authorities, while a newspaper image of Mario Dominici is featured, the boy found dead in the area during World War II as a result of Nazi Anti-Semitism.
+Below are images of children victims of violence: the Jewish children of Terezín who were exterminated by the Nazi authorities, while a newspaper image of Mario Dominici is featured, the boy found dead in the area during World War II as a result of Nazi Anti-Semitism.
 It also features cherubic angels, and zodiac sign constellations which tell the story of creation.
 Other scenes of the frescoes involve morality tales, anti-greed and anti-pornographic sentiments, as well as several miraculous scenes from the life of Saint Felix of Cantalice.

 The church appears in a scene from Pier Paolo Pasolini's 1961 film Accattone.